Wise02/RevChat/README.md

    ```bash
    python app.py
    ```
-   The application will be accessible at `http://localhost:87`.
+   The application will be accessible at `http://localhost:87` (you can change the IP and PORT in the `.py` file).

 ## Usage